 James A Feldman

 Mr. Feldman received his B.A. from the University of Pennsylvania and an M.A. in Philosophy from Columbia University.
-He graduated magna cum laude from Harvard Law School in 1983, and he then served as a law clerk to Justice William J. Brennan, Jr., of the United States Supreme Court, and Judge J. Skelly Wright of the United States Court of Appeals for the District of Columbia Circuit.
-He worked at the law firm of Wilmer Cutler & Pickering (now WilmerHale), and he served for two years as an Associate Independent Counsel with the Office of Independent Counsel (Iran/Contra).
+He graduated magna cum laude from Harvard Law School, and he then served as a law clerk to Justice William J. Brennan, Jr., of the United States Supreme Court, and Judge J. Skelly Wright of the United States Court of Appeals for the District of Columbia Circuit.
+Before joining the Solicitor General’s office, he worked at the law firm of Wilmer Cutler & Pickering (now WilmerHale), and he served for two years as an Associate Independent Counsel with the Office of Independent Counsel (Iran/Contra).